kerimoyle/libcellml-tutorials/tutorials/combine2020/tut1_createGateModel.rst

     These are provided for you in the skeleton code, or simply copy them from below.
     Use the :code:`setMath` and :code:`appendMath` functions to add your strings to the equations component.

+.. container:: dothis

+    **2.d** Print the model to the terminal and include the optional second argument of :code:`true` to include the MathML.

 .. container:: toggle

     .. container:: header